-SGI, Altix, the SGI cube, the SGI logo, Silicon Graphics, IRIX, and Origin are registered trademarks and CASEVision, NUMAlink, OpenMP, Performance Co-Pilot, ProDev, SGI ProPack, SHMEM, and SpeedShop are trademarks of SGI, in the United States and/or other countries worldwide.
+SGI, Altix, the SGI logo, Silicon Graphics, IRIX, and Origin are registered trademarks and CASEVision, NUMAlink, OpenMP, Performance Co-Pilot, ProDev, SGI ProPack, SHMEM, and SpeedShop are trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

 InfiniBand is a trademark of the InfiniBand Trade Association.
 Intel, Itanium, and Xeon are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Kerberos is a trademark of Massachusetts Institute of Technology.
 Linux is a registered trademark of Linus Torvalds in several countries.
 MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc., used under license by SGI, in the United States and/or other countries worldwide.
 PBS Professional is a trademark of Altair Engineering, Inc. PostScript is a trademark of Adobe Systems, Inc. TotalView and TotalView Technologies are registered trademarks and TVD is a trademark of TotalView Technologies.
-UNICOS and UNICOS/mk are registered trademarks of Cray, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
-Voltaire is registered trademark of Voltaire.
+UNIX is a registered trademark of the Open Group in the United States and other countries.